-Top-Charted Knack 45 Picks Up Steam: Number Two Chic Is Strong Competitor lantic) at #2 bullet where heavy BOS and pop sales have combined with excellent chart action at the radio level to make it a serious contender for the top.
+Top-Charted Knack 45 Picks Up Steam: Number Two Chic Is Strong Competitor lantic) at #2 bullet where heavy BOS and pop sales have combined with excellent chart action at the action at the radio level to make it a serious contender for the top.

-By JOSEPH IANELLO
+By IOSEPH IANELLO

-■ The Knack (Capitol) is king of the mountain for its second week in a row with great sales and numerous #1 slots at radio stations throughout the country.
-Strong competition comes from Chic (Atpop picture develops nicely and adds at 96KX and WEFM gave it an extra boost.
-Kiss (Casablanca) lost its bullet but moved up one slot to #5 because of great sales.
+The Knack (Capitol) is king of the mountain for its second week in a row with great sales and numerous #1 slots at radio stations throughout the country.
+Strong competition comes from Chic (At-